startable/startable-standard/StarTable format specification.md

 ### Additional restrictions on symbol strings

-Symbols, such as table descriptors, column names, and destinations (all of which are described further in this document), are represented as strings.
-These symbol strings are subject to the following restrictions:
+Symbols, such as table names, column names, and destinations (all of which are described further in this document), are represented as strings.
+In addition to general restrictions on strings as described above, these **symbol strings** are subject to the following restrictions:

--   They may only contain alphanumeric characters and \_ (underscore), and
+-   They may only contain alphanumeric characters and `_` (underscore); and

 -   The first character may not be a digit.

--   General restrictions on strings, described in Section 2.1

 ## Hierarchical structure